Rays vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won 65.9% of the games this season when they were favored on the moneyline (58-30).
+- The Rays have won 66.3% of the games this season when they were the moneyline favorite (59-30).

-- When it has played as moneyline favorites with odds of -140 or shorter, Tampa Bay has a 47-18 record (winning 72.3% of its games).
+- Tampa Bay has a record of 45-17 when it has played as moneyline favorites with odds of -145 or shorter (72.6% winning percentage).

-- Based on this contest's moneyline, the Rays have an implied win probability of 58.3%.
+- The implied moneyline probablility in this matchup gives the Rays a 59.2% chance to win.

-- Tampa Bay has played in 111 games with an over/under set, and have combined with its opponents to go over the total 58 times (58-49-4).
+- In the 112 games in which bookmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 58 times (58-50-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!